Texiwill/aac-lib/README.md

 ### Description
 A bash script to automatically install an Elasticsearch-Rsyslog-Kibana stack.
 Rsyslog replaces Logstash and allows direct forwarding of syslog messages to Elasticsearch for processing.

+## TOCENTOS

+- <a href=https://github.com/Texiwill/aac-lib/tree/master/tocentos>Convert from RHEL to CentOS</a>

+### Description
+A set of scripts to convert from a RHEL 6/7 install to a CentOS 6/7 install.